AmjadElHassan/loqulii/README.md

 TODO:

-- (current task): create effective framework for real-time chat interactions using socket.io. fix styling for chat display. create condition to only load a certain number of chat messages, and then initialize new requests to retrieve older chats when users scroll further back
+- (current task): create effective framework for real-time chat interactions using socket.io. create condition to only load a certain number of chat messages, and then initialize new requests to retrieve older chats when users scroll further back

 - (next task): create effective notifications page that runs in real-time